iwaitu/k3s-gpu-node-deployment/README.md

 2022/07/25 18:14:19 Failed to initialize NVML: could not load NVML library.
 2022/07/25 18:14:19 If this is a GPU node, did you set the docker default runtime to `nvidia`
 ```
 ### This used to work previously but with K3S v1.23+ I had issues.
-You will have to modify /var/lib/rancher/k3s/agent/etc/containerd/config.toml.tmpl add:
+You will have to modify /var/lib/rancher/k3s/agent/etc/containerd/config.toml.tmpl on youe new gpu node add:
 ```
 [plugins.cri.containerd.runtimes.runc.options]
   BinaryName = "/usr/bin/nvidia-container-runtime"